-What we’re attracted to in others is another part of ourselves that we’re not activating.
-Then we get resentful because those qualities are being shut down and stifled in the other person, which comes through as frustration with the relationship.
+What we’re attracted to in others is oftentimes another part of ourselves that we’re not activating.
+Then we get resentful because those qualities are being shut down and stifled in the other person as communication deteriorates, which comes through as frustration with the relationship.
 Growth happens when we step out of our comfort zone, so go do something new together.
 “People often say, We’ll laugh about this someday,” Tony observes.
 “I say, why wait?”

 4. Plan surprises

 It sounds counterintuitive, but planning for spontaneity can make a huge difference for partners.
-One of our favorites is to plan a surprise date: block off time on your partner’s calendar but don’t say what you’ll be doing.
-Then spend quality time doing something you both enjoy, whether that’s going for a beverage or dinner, seeing a show, taking a walk, going on a weekend getaway… Your partner will see that you care enough to make time for them and you’ll remember reasons that you got into this relationship in the first place.
+One of our favorites is to plan a surprise date: Block off time on your partner’s calendar but don’t say what you’ll be doing.
+Then spend quality time doing something you both enjoy, whether that’s going for a beverage or dinner, seeing a show, taking a walk, going on a weekend getaway or even something as simple as getting popcorn and drinks for a fun movie night at home.
+Your partner will see that you care enough to make time for them and you’ll remember the reasons that you got into this relationship in the first place.